ndsev/zserio/compiler/extensions/python/README.md

       which allows to set an additional top level package
     * Python Generator only checks for possible clashes with packages/modules which the generated serialization API uses, which is currently only `zserio` and `typing`

+## Compatibility check

+Python generator honors the `zserio_compatibility_version` specified in the schema.
+However note that only the version specified in the root package of the schema is taken into account.
+The generator checks that language features used in the schema are still encoded in a binary compatible way with the specified compatibility version and fires an error when it detects any problem.

+> Note: Binary encoding of packed arrays has been changed in version `2.5.0`.